kborling/angular-mode/README.md

 ### Quick Open Schematics

-Angular Mode offers convenient shortcuts to quickly open schematic files for various Angular schematic types by using the `C-c a o` prefix.
+Angular Mode offers convenient shortcuts to quickly open files for various Angular schematics by using the `C-c a o` prefix.
+This will provide a filtered list of files based on the schematic type.
 See the list of corresponding [keybindings](#keybindings).

+### Jump Between Corresponding Files

+Angular Mode provides an easy way to help you navigate between corresponding Angular files with ease.
+Whether you're working with components, services, or other Angular schematics, you can quickly switch between the following file types:

+- **Template (HTML)**: Jump to the associated HTML template file.
+- **Component (TS)**: Navigate to the TypeScript file of your Angular component.
+- **Test (Spec.ts)**: Open the test file associated with your component.
+- **Stylesheet (SCSS, Less, Sass, CSS)**: Jump to the corresponding stylesheet file (SCSS, Less, Sass, or CSS).

 ## Installation